Flaxseed: Export shipments

 Dockage is reported to the nearest 0.1%.

-A deduction for broken and reasonably sound flaxseed handpicked from the material and removed as dockage is allowed
+A deduction for broken and reasonably sound flaxseed removed as dockage is allowed

-- On shipments not for direct export, of up to 0.50%
+- On shipments from a terminal elevator, not for direct export, of up to 0.5%

 - On shipments for direct export, of up to 0.75%